mieko/mieko.dev/_posts/2016-09-25-stop-babysitting-my-permissions.markdown

 add users to that group to give them access to the keys.
 You know, like what Unix permissions were designed to do.

-Like the examples *exactly like this* in textbooks that explain users and groups and permissions.
+You know, like the examples *exactly like this* in textbook chapters that explain how users, groups, and permissions work, and when you'd want to set group permissions.

-Invariably, these are fatal, with no switch like `--im-using-permissions-as-designed-not-because-im-stupid` override switch.
-Or you get a blunt "just turn off all security for everything forever" flag.
+Invariably, these are fatal, with no switch like `--im-using-permissions-as-designed-not-because-im-stupid` override switch, or better, an environment variable that can be set once.

 Instead, I now have to script brainless tools like this, and decide where to put them in the provision process: